0xbluemoon/Chrove_protocol/README.md

 ## protect proxy vender
 Vendors put their URL into smart contract.
 Nobody else can remove it.
 Vendors won’t lose their customer even if they change domain or IP address because people remember smart contract.
 Vendors accept cryptocurrency, not cash so no income on bank account or credit card.
-Vendors don’t know their users, too.

 ## Chrove service market
-As vendor, you may feel hard to let people know your service, you can pay some popular smart contract holder to list your service.
+As vendor, you may feel hard to let people know your service, you can pay some popular smart contract holders to list your service.

 A smart contract holder can list and add service in his smart contract.
 The smart contract become a market.